 I would greatly appreciate the opportunity to meet with you to discuss what I have to bring to the position at ABC company.

 Use keywords.
 If you can include any keywords from the job listing, do so.
-Maybe mention a skill you have that was included in the post.
-Don't overdo it though.
+You can mention a skill you have that was included in the post.
 For example:

 My track history of successfully managing teams and delivering projects on time and on budget makes me a good fit for this role.